TRaSH-Guides/Guides/docs/Radarr/Tips/Merge-quality.md

 `Settings` => `Profiles`

-In this example we will merge the following qualities together:
+In this example, we will merge the following qualities:

 - Bluray-720p
 - Bluray-1080p